 With our Gmail account IMAP features toggled on, it’s time to install SMS Backup+.
 Hit up the Google Play Store and download the app.
 After the application is installed, it’s time to get configuring.
 Launch the application.
 The first screen you’ll see will look like the following:

 The first step is to set up the connection to your Gmail account.
-Tap Connect.
-The default browser on your Android phone will launch and you’ll be prompted to login to the Gmail account you want to use for backing up your messages.
-After you login you’ll need to authorize SMS Backup+ to utilize your Google account like so:
+Tap “Connect”.
+The Account Picker on your Android phone will launch, and you’ll be prompted to choose the Gmail account you want to use for backing up your messages.

-Click Grant Access.
-You’ll be prompted to begin a backup immediately or skip the initial backup:
+Choose your account and grant the requested permissions.
+You’ll be prompted to begin a backup immediately or skip the initial backup.

-The backup process will start, and depending on how many messages you have, will take anywhere from a minute to a half hour to complete.
-It clips along at about a message per second:
+The backup process will start, and depending on how many messages you have, will take anywhere from a minute to a half hour (or longer!) to complete.
+It clips along at about a message per second.